-For later purpose, we say that $a$ is an {\em attractor point} and $b$ is a {\em repellor point} of the sequence $\{g_{j_k}\}$.
+For later purpose, we say that $a$ is an {\em attractor point} and $b$ is a {\em repeller point} of the sequence $\{g_{j_k}\}$.
+Let $a_i$ and $r_i$ denote the attracting fixed point and the repelling fixed point of $g_i$ respectively.

 \begin{lem} Let $g_{j_k}$ be a sequence satisfying the above convergence group properties.
-Suppose that the attractor point $a$ is distinct from the repellor point $b$.
-Let $a_i$ and $r_i$ denote the attracting fixed point and the repelling fixed point of $g_i$ respectively.
+Suppose that the attractor point $a$ is distinct from the repeller point $b$.
 Then it follows that

-\end{lem} \begin{proof} One can use the fact that if a closed arc $I$ is send to its interior $I^o$ by a continuous map $f$, then the fixed points are in the image $f(l)$.
-(See also $\eps$-hyperbolicity in p.256 of \cite{AMS}.
-Since $a \ne b$, these transformations are uniformy $\eps$-hyperbolic.) \end{proof}
+\end{lem} \begin{proof} One can use the fact that if a continuous map $f$ sends a closed arc $I$, $I \subset \partial \Ss_{+}$, to its interior $I^o$, then the fixed points are in the image $f(I)$.
+(See also the $\eps$-hyperbolicity in p.256 of \cite{AMS}.
+Since $a \ne b$, these transformations are uniformly $\eps$-hyperbolic.) \end{proof}

-Let $\Uu\Ss_+$ be the unit tangent vector bundle over $\Ss_+$, and let $\Uu(\Ss_+/\Gamma) = \Uu \Sigma_+$ be the unit tangent vector bundle over $\Ss_+/\Gamma = \Sigma_+$.
+Let $\Uu\Ss_+$ be the unit tangent vector bundle over $\Ss_+$, and let $\Uu\Ss_+/\Gamma = \Uu \Sigma_+$ be the unit tangent vector bundle over $\Ss_+/\Gamma = \Sigma_+$.
 By following the geodesics in $\Sigma_+$, we obtain a geodesic flow

-A {\em geodesic current} is a Borel probability measure on $\Uu(\Ss_+/\Gamma)$ invariant under the geodesic flow which is supported on a union of nonwandering geodesics.
-The subspace ${\mathcal C}(\Ss_+/\Gamma)$ composed of geodesic currents supported on unions of closed geodesics is dense in the space of all geodesic currents with the weak-* topology.
+A {\em geodesic current} is a Borel probability measure on $\Uu \Ss_+/\Gamma$ invariant under the geodesic flow which is supported on a union of nonwandering geodesics.
+Let ${\mathcal C}(\Ss_{+}/\Gamma)$ denote the space of the space of all geodesic currents with the weak-$\ast$ topology.